greggcorp/Greggcorp/ethics.md

 Any opinions I express on this site are my own and do not represent the views of any employer or any other organization I am affiliated with.

+I do not use AI for my blog posts or notes.

 If I mention a product or service anywhere on my website, it is not a paid endorsement or promotion.
 I do not receive any compensation for mentioning products or services on this site.
 I will explicitly disclose any sponsorships, partnerships, or other forms of compensation I receive for content on this site or anywhere else I publish.

 Some of my posts have been published on the blogs or websites of other organizations.
 My linking to these posts is not an endorsement or promotion of the organizations in question.
 I did not receive any compensation for these posts, and they are my own opinions.